dbochicchio/vera/VeraAlexa/README.md

 Where *666* is your device ID, Volume is the volume (from 0 to 50) and GroupZones your Echo (case sensitive!).

-Using Sonos plug-in endpoints:
+Sonos plug-in endpoints:

 `luup.call_action("urn:micasaverde-com:serviceId:Sonos1",
   "Say",
   {Text="Hello from Vera Alexa", Volume=50, GroupZones="Bedroom", Repeat = 3}, 666)`

-Using native endpoint:
+Proprietary endpoint:

 `luup.call_action("urn:bochicchio-com:serviceId:VeraAlexa1",
   "Say",